 There are no organized athletic programs provided by the district at the primary school level.
 Enrichment classes are offered after school and some of them may be an athletic or game type class (e.g. tap dance, yoga, running club, etc.).
 These classes vary and are short in length.
 Please check the Community Programs section for organized sports opportunities.

-Beginning with the 2011-12 school year, the district will offer a two season "no-cut" intramural sports program to all students in grades 6-8.
+The district offers a two season "no-cut" intramural sports program to all students in grades 6-8.
 Emphasis is placed on skill development, sportsmanship, and team play.

 (Boys & Girls)